5. The Last Supper (from The Passion of Christ: A Gay Vision) by Douglas Blanchard

 By presenting a complex, up-to-date vision of the Last Supper, Blanchard makes room for viewers to inhabit a scene that may have grown monotonous from over-familiarity.
 Artists such as Elisabeth Ohlson Wallin and Becki Jayne Harrelson have created queer versions of the Last Supper by duplicating DaVinci’s famous composition and replacing the characters contemporary LGBT people.
 Blanchard goes further to re-conceive the whole composition.
 His queer touches include not only the beloved disciple, but also a drag queen in high heels.
 He puts her right up front as a courtesy.
 But his Last Supper is not a LGBT-only party.
 Queers are integrated into a mixed group.
 Jesus welcomes all kinds of people to the sacred meal where love connects people with God and each other, nourishing body and spirit.
 At the Last Supper Jesus taught his friends about love.
 Soon his own love would be tested.

 “This is my body which is given for you.
 Do this in remembrance of me.” -- Luke 22:19 (RSV)

 Jesus’ friends didn’t know it would be their last meal with him, even though he tried to prepare them.
 All his closest friends were there, including the man whom Jesus loved.
-Jesus snuggled his Beloved and talked about love, and then about betrayal, and then a lot more about love.
+Jesus snuggled his beloved and talked about love, and then about betrayal, and then a lot more about love.
 Jesus said he was going away and urged them all to love each other as he had loved them.
 The greatest love, he told them, is to lay down your life for your friends.
-He handed bread to them and said something strange: Take, eat; this is my body.
-Then he passed around a cup of wine, saying, Drink, all of you, this is my blood.
+He handed bread to them and said something totally unexpected: Take, eat; this is my body.
+Then he passed around a cup, saying, Drink, all of you, this is my blood.
 He gave and they received completely, an act of true communion.
 The wine tasted sweet, with a touch of bitterness.